-Undocumented immigrants in a sanctuary city are in most cases shielded from any detention that's primarily based on immigration status.
+Undocumented immigrants in a sanctuary city are in most cases shielded from any detention that is primarily based on immigration status.
 They need not fear that calling the police, or being stopped for something minor like a traffic violation, will trigger cooperation with ICE officials.

-Typically, in sanctuary cities, law enforcement do not inquire about a person's immigration status after stopping or detaining the person.
+Typically, in sanctuary cities, law enforcement officials do not inquire about a person's immigration status after stopping or detaining the person.
 Such sanctuary cities also do not cooperate with ICE in conducting interviews with detainees.
 Access is limited to detainees, often requiring ICE to provide a judicial warrant before conducting an interview.

 A survey by the Department of Justice indicated that many sanctuary-city jurisdictions had policies in place to limit cooperation with ICE immigration detainer requests.
 State and local law enforcement believe this policy promotes safer local communities.
 Crimes are reported by victims or witnesses rather than silencing them for fear of arrest, detention, or deportation.

 However, this policy often comes under criticism whenever an undocumented immigrant offender in a sanctuary city commits a crime or poses a threat to public safety.
 By limiting the extent to which state and local law enforcement assist ICE officials, sanctuary cities can shield some undocumented immigrants from immigration enforcement.
 This is, however, a limited form of protection.